maym86/face_pro_lapse/README.md

 Set the output image size, the desired face size and the framerate in the main method. (fps, faceHeight, videoSize)

-If the face isn't found a selection window will appear if the manualMode variable is set True.
+If the face isn't found a selection window will appear if the manual_mode variable is set True.
 Draw a box around the face and press "a" when you're happy or "ESC" to skip that image.

 YOLO :-/